Facebook Pixel Tracking

 3. Receipt of payment for the Student & Exchange Visitor System (SEVIS) I-901 fee.
 Students can submit the required SEVIS fee and print the receipt of payment at: www.fmjfee.com.

-We will need a local (Wisconsin) address on file to complete the I-20 form.
+In addition to completion of the admission process detailed above, the college will also need a local (Wisconsin) address on file to complete the I-20 form.

-You will need to file for an extension in order to change your start date.
-Contact the Student Records Office for assistance.
+You will need to file for an extension in order to change your start date (and if your I-20 has already been issued, a $150 I-20 re-processing fee will be assessed for each extension.)
+Contact our Student Records Office for assistance at records@morainepark.edu.

 Moraine Park will defer the Accuplacer test until you have arrived in the United States.
 You will need to schedule and take the assessment before beginning your first semester.
 Accuplacer scores are required for correct placement in courses.
 We recommend your work very closely with your advisor for appropriate course planning.